 As soon as the appropriate retention period has expired, all data should be destroyed and/or put beyond use.

-In line with legislation, RACII Group has established a Subject Data Request process, with further information details below.
+In line with legislation, CRW Group have established a Subject Data Request process, with further information details below.
 Requests can be directed to the DPO via our Contact Form.

 While a general overview of staff responsibilities will be discussed below, there are some key relevant positions: